 The frequency response consistency of the Logitech G Pro is sub-par.
 These headphones are quite inconsistent in their delivery across multiple subjects, especially in the lower frequencies.
 In the bass range, they show more than 6dB of variance below 100Hz across our five human subjects which is quite noticeable.
 In the treble range they perform better since the inconsistencies occur in narrower bands.

 The imaging performance is about average.
 Weighted group delay is at 0.46, which is good, but the GD graph shows that the response crosses the audibility threshold around 70Hz.
 This could result in a bass that is a bit slow, but most people won't notice it.
 Additionally, the L/R drivers of our test unit were not very well-matched in amplitude and frequency response.
 This tends to skew the stereo image to one side and make it uneven, which is not ideal for the localization of objects (like voice, instruments, and video game effects) in the stereo field.

 It should be noted that this mismatch could be unique only to our test unit, and the one you buy may or may not have this issue.
-However, driver-matching can be considered as a metric for quality control and manufacturing tolerance.
+However, driver-matching can be considered as a metric for quality control.

 The soundstage of the Logitech G Pro gaming headset is mediocre.
 The PRTF graph shows a high amount of pinna interaction and activation, which is good, but it has low accuracy.
 There is not a notch present around the 10KHz region either.
 Therefore, their soundstage may be perceived as large, but unnatural and located inside the head.